eis/aaaaaaaaaaaaaaa-interpreter/README.md

 An interpreter for the [AAAAAAAAAAAAAA!!!! esoteric language] (https://esolangs.org/wiki/AAAAAAAAAAAAAA!!!!)

-Generate it with `mvn generate-sources`
+Generate runnable .jar with `mvn package`